Roots (2016 miniseries): Plot

 In 1816, Lea takes George along with him to be trained in how to raise fighting chickens along with another slave, Mingo.
 After seeing Mingo gain respect from white men for winning a cockfight, George begins to take interest in the sport.
 However, while George is eager to see the world, Kizzy (Anika Noni Rose) is worried about him spending so much time away from her.
 Over the years, George (Regé-Jean Page) becomes a skilled chicken breeder, earning Lea large amounts of money and becoming known as "Chicken George".
 In 1828, after being insulted at a party for his low-class Irish heritage, Lea fights a duel with another slaveholder.
-George serves as his second, and Tom agrees to allow him to marry Matilda (Erica Tazel), the daughter of a enslaved preacher whom he has been courting.
+George serves as his second, and Tom agrees to allow him to marry Matilda (Erica Tazel), the daughter of an enslaved preacher whom he has been courting.